-Figure 4.
-Recruitment methods used by employers, by skill level, Rest of Queensland, 2022\

-\Note: Employers can report multiple methods so numbers may not add to 100%.

-Use of social media continues to rise

-An emerging trend over recent years has been the increasing use of social media for recruitment.
+Figure 4: Recruitment methods used by employers, by skill level, Rest of South Australia, 2022\ \Note: Employers can report multiple methods so numbers may not add to 100%.
+Use of social media continues to rise An emerging trend over recent years has been the increasing use of social media for recruitment.
 This involves advertising vacant positions on a social media platform, including advertising on Facebook job groups, Instagram or LinkedIn.
 Employers use social media for recruitment as it is inexpensive, fast, and allows job ads to have wide exposure amongst job seekers.

-Employers in Rest of Queensland have been increasingly using social media to recruit, with 34% of employers turning to social media to recruit in 2022, compared with 24% of employers in Greater Brisbane.
-This trend of regional employers using social media more than city employers is one that is commonly seen across the country.
+Employers in Rest of South Australia have been increasingly using social media to recruit over recent years, with more than double citing social media use in 2022 compared with employers in Greater Adelaide.
+This trend of employers in regions relying on social media to a greater extent than the city counterparts is one that is commonly seen across the country.
 Previous REOS findings also reveal that social media is more commonly used when recruiting for lower skilled vacancies.

 Figure 5.
-Employers using social media for recruitment, Queensland, 2016 to 2022\

-\Note: Data from 2016 to 2019 are from the Survey of Employers' Recruitment Experiences (SERE).
+Employers using social media for recruitment, South Australia, 2016 to 2022\ \Note: Data from 2016 to 2019 are from the Survey of Employers' Recruitment Experiences (SERE).
 Due to changes in questions and methodology from the SERE (2016-19) and the REOS (2020-2022), comparisons with 2019 and prior should be treated with some caution.
 From November 2019 to March 2020 the survey was suspended due to the COVID-19 pandemic, therefore the data for this time period is imputed.
 Employers can report multiple methods so numbers may not add to 100%.